Revisiting Softmax Masking: Stop Gradient for Enhancing Stability in Replay-based Continual Learning: Experimental Results

-\paragraph{Common Settings} We calculated the mean and standard deviation of experimental results in multiple times using different random seeds.
+\paragraph{Common Settings.} We calculated the mean and standard deviation of experimental results in multiple times using different random seeds.
 The number of seeds used in each experiment will be described in the corresponding table. $\dag$ means that the experiments was conducted on the same environmental setting to ours.

+\paragraph{Evaluation Metrics.} Two commonly used evaluation metrics for quantitatively assessing model performance in continual learning settings are Final Average Accuracy $(A_T)$ and Final Average Forgetting $(F_T)$.
+Following~\cite{contid_metric}, we denote them as Eq.~\ref{eq:metric}.

+where $a_{j,t}$ denotes the test accuracy on the task $T_t$ after the model has been trained on all tasks up to the task $T_j$ .
+A higher test accuracy on each task after training is indicative of a higher $A_T$, while a lower reduction of test accuracy on each task after training is indicative of a lower $F_T$.

-\paragraph{Datasets} We followed~\citep{cil_replay_derpp} and conducted comparison experiments on a split datasets of the MNIST, CIFAR-10, CIFAR100, and Tiny-ImageNet.
-The split-MNIST dataset consists of 5 tasks with 2 classes sequencially divided to each task, \textit{i.e.}, the 1st task has 0 and 1 digits and the last task has 8 and 9 digits.
+\paragraph{Datasets.} We followed~\cite{cil_replay_derpp} and conducted comparison experiments on a split datasets of the MNIST, CIFAR-10, CIFAR100, and Tiny-ImageNet.
+The split-MNIST dataset consists of 5 tasks with 2 classes sequencially divided to each task, \textit{i.e.}, the task $T_0$ has 0 and 1 digits and the last task $T_4$ has 8 and 9 digits.
 In the same way, the split-CIFAR10 dataset is composed to 5 tasks with 2 classes.
 For the split-CIFAR100 and split-Tiny-ImageNet, we set 10 tasks with 10 classes and 20 tasks with 10 classes, respectively.

-\paragraph{Architectures} For comparison experiments with~\citep{cil_replay_derpp} in equivalent conditions, we follow~\citep{cil_replay_derpp} and conducted the experiments by employing a fully-connected network with two hidden layers, each one comprising of 100 ReLU units for the split-MNIST.
-We also use split versions of other datasets with ResNet18~\citep{arch_resnet}.
+\paragraph{Architectures.} For comparison experiments with~\cite{cil_replay_derpp} in equivalent conditions, we follow~\cite{cil_replay_derpp} and conducted the experiments by employing a fully-connected network with two hidden layers, each one comprising of 100 ReLU units for the split-MNIST.
+We also use other split datasets with ResNet18~\cite{arch_resnet}.